-Manis has presented jazz masterclasses across the country, including at Whitman College, University of Texas at Arlington, University of Oregon, Ferris State University, Willamette University, Portland State University, Southern Oregon University, Oregon State University, Western Oregon University, and Mesa, Glendale, Portland, Spokane Falls, Mt.
+Manis has presented jazz masterclasses across the country, including at Whitman College, University of Texas at Arlington, University of Oregon, Ferris State University, Willamette University, Portland State University, Southern Oregon University, Oregon State University, Western Oregon University, Pacific University and Mesa, Glendale, Portland, Spokane Falls, Mt.
 Hood, and Lane Community Colleges.
 He received a Master of Music in Jazz Studies-Performance with Academic Honor from the New England Conservatory and a Bachelor of Music in Jazz Studies from the University of Oregon.
 Additional studies were at the Eastman School of Music.
 He is a current faculty member at Portland State University and a former music faculty member at Umpqua Community College.
 His article "Rhythmic Analysis: Jeff 'Tain' Watts - 'Housed From Edward'" was published in the March 2012 edition of JAZZed Magazine.
 Manis also writes for the Jazz Society of Oregon's Jazzscene.
 He is married to violinist/violist/educator Lillie Manis, with whom he has a son, Ellery.